How to Make Laundry Detergent (Liquid or Powder Recipe)

 How to Make Liquid Laundry Soap

-1. Grate one bar of soap with cheese grater or food processor.
+1. Grate one bar of soap with a cheese grater or food processor.

-2. Put grated soap in pan with 2 quarts water and gradually heat, stirring constantly until soap is completely dissolved.
+2. Put the grated soap in a pan with 2 quarts of hot water and gradually heat.
+Stir constantly until the soap is completely dissolved.

-3. Put 4.5 gallons of really hot tap water in a 5-gallon bucket (available for free in bakeries at grocery stores, just ask them) and stir in 2 cups of borax and 2 cups of Washing Soda until completely dissolved.
+3. Put 4.5 gallons of really hot water in a 5-gallon bucket.
+These are often available for free in bakeries at grocery stores, just ask them.
+Stir in 2 cups of borax and 2 cups of washing soda until completely dissolved.

-4. Pour soap mixture from pan into 5-gallon bucket.
-Stir well.
+4. Pour the soap mixture into the 5-gallon bucket and stir well.

 5. Cover and leave overnight.

-6. Shake or stir until smooth and pour into gallon jugs or other containers.
+6. Shake or stir until smooth and pour into gallon jars or other containers.

-7. Use 1/2 to 1 cup per load.
+7. Use 1/2 to 1 cup per load of laundry.

 A Note About Soap vs. Detergent

-As mentioned above, there is chemically a difference between soap and detergent.
-The advantage of conventional laundry detergents is that they are formulated to work specifically in washing machine environments.
-Many soaps are designed for skin and are not as strong.
+Many soaps are designed for the skin and aren’t as strong.
 Some sources suggest that over time, natural soaps can leave buildup in washers.

 I’ve found that while this recipe works well for me, it isn’t suitable for all water types and washer types.
 If you’ve used natural laundry soap and experienced clothes getting dingy, this may be the reason.
+Newer HE washer top load machines and especially the front load washers are notorious for not getting clothes as clean as old-school versions.
+They can also be more temperamental when it comes to which laundry soap they like.

 I’ve found one natural detergent that works brilliantly and can be used alone or in combination with homemade laundry soaps like this one.
 I often add 2-3 Tablespoons of Dr. Bronners Sal Suds per load as a natural detergent.
-Sal Suds gets out tough stains and odors and is still a natural product (though technically a detergent/surfactant and not a soap).
+Sal Suds gets out odors and is still a natural product (though technically a detergent/surfactant and not a soap).
+It even works as a natural stain remover.

 Don’t Want to Make it?

-• My Green Fills Laundry Detergent – Just a warning… after you try this laundry soap, you may be ruined for DIY forever.
+• Truly Free– Just a warning… after you try this laundry soap, you may never want to go back to DIY.
 This is the best smelling non-toxic laundry detergent I’ve tried and it works well on tough stains and dirt.
 Similar to my favorite all-purpose cleaner, a huge bonus is their eco-friendly approach.
-The detergent comes concentrated in a small refill packet (hence the name) which you add to warm water in the provided bottle.
+The detergent comes concentrated in a small refill packet which you add to warm water in the provided bottle.
 Super smart!

-• 2 tablespoons Sal Suds + 1/4 cup Baking Soda or Washing Soda (highly effective and super simple!)
+• 2 tablespoons Sal Suds + 1/4 cup baking soda or washing soda (highly effective and super simple!)
+You can also use Sal Suds to make homemade dish soap.

-• Emma Eco Me Detergent – Also rated well by the EWG and cleans up to 64 loads for $12.
-Good scents.
+• Emma Eco Me Detergent – Also rated well by the EWG and comes in yummy scents.

-• Planet Natural Detergent – Relatively eco-friendly and cost effective at $9 for 32 loads.
+• Planet Natural Detergent – Relatively eco-friendly and cost-effective.

-Obviously, the most frugal option is to make your own, but these natural alternatives are a good choice if you aren’t able to make your own or don’t want to.
+The most frugal option is to make your own, but these natural alternatives are a good choice if you aren’t able to make it (or don’t want to).

 Have you tried making your own laundry detergent?
-What ingredients did you use?
+How did it work for you?

 This homemade laundry detergent recipe is easy and very inexpensive to make, plus you avoid the chemicals of conventional detergents.